-Saying ‘No’ to Your Child: How to be a More Assertive Parent
+Saying ‘No’ to Your Child: How to Be a More Assertive Parent

-Your child might also try to make you feel guilty in order to get his way, or act overly sweet and responsible, only to revert to his normal self after the “prize” has been won.
+Your child might also try to make you feel guilty to get his way, or he might act overly sweet and responsible, only to revert to his normal self after the “prize” has been won.

 Remember: your job is to set the limit, not to control how your child feels about it or reacts to it.